-The Organization's financial assets consist of mostly cash which is available as its general expenditures, liabilities, and other obligations come due.
+The Organization's financial assets consist of mostly cash and investments which are available as its general expenditures, liabilities, and other obligations come due.
 The organization has a policy to obtain contributions which are kept for the following years program expenses.
 An annual budget is approved by the Board which is followed strictly by the Organization.